yongmenglee/yongmenglee.github.io/_posts/2020-07-25-polynomial-eqn-raised-to-the-power-of-a-polynomial-eqn.md

 The complete solution should be: $x = 2, 3, 4, 5, 6, 7$

 *Amazing!
-How is that possible?*
+But, how do we know if we are doing it all correct?*

 Well, we can always plug in any value from the list to verify the solution to $\eqref{eq:quad_power_quad}$.

-That's all for today!
+Cheerio!

 </details>